 Keen to embrace the Gaelic language of her MacLeod and McFarlane ancestors (her great grandparents were from Argyll) she took the trip to Skye and Sabhal Mòr Ostaig.
 She is very passionate about the Scots language, politics, current affairs and social history, which she wasn’t taught at school.

-Max Buettner is a Classics and Anthropology major at Cornell University in the United States.
+Max Buettner studies anthropology at Cornell University in the United States.
 He is very enthusiastic about the Highlands culture and the Gaelic language.
-During the summer of 2017 he studied Gaidhlig at Sabhal Mor Ostaig.